sn-datawizard/casestudy-engineering/README.md

 #### Kubernetes for Docker deployment
 - Smooth development process​
-- Easy configuration for orchestration of Python applications​
+- Custom configuration for orchestration of Python applications​
-- Easy deployment and scaling with Kubernetes
+- Fast deployment and scaling with Kubernetes
 - Logging